 Then, we should tell C to ignore A and B in their cluster configuration.
 In order to do so, execute the following commands on node C while changing node-A-hostname and node-B-hostname by the hostname of nodes A and B respectively.

-'''

-systemctl start packetfence-config

-/usr/local/pf/bin/cluster/node node-A-hostname disable

-/usr/local/pf/bin/cluster/node node-B-hostname disable
+/usr/local/pf/bin/cluster/node node-A-hostname disable /usr/local/pf/bin/cluster/node node-B-hostname disable systemctl restart packetfence-mariadb

-'''

 Now restart packetfence-mariadb on node C: